professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 **Observation:** How is our result different if we swap the order of those steps (with the code below)?
 How do you explain this difference?
 First run the code below to see the dataframe.
 Then use the #note to answer the question.

+***NOTE: If you are having a hard time with this part, stop here and review the DataCamp assignment in the Intro to Tidyverse sections on filter and select.***

 ```r
 df4 <- movies %>%
   top_n(10, rating) %>%